bitol-io/tsc/rfcs/0007-data-quality.md

 * No need to specify engine when default engine: yes.
 * Support for DQ rules at the field/attribute level: yes.
 * Support for DQ rules at the object/field level: yes.
-* Support for DQ rules for multiple tables/objects or cross table/object: TBD.
+* Support for DQ rules for multiple tables/objects or cross table/object: No.
-* Support for a core set of rules at the standard level: TBD, could be inspired by [Soda's implementation](https://docs.soda.io/soda/data-contracts-checks.html).
+* Support for a core set of rules at the standard level: Yes, could be inspired by [Soda's implementation](https://docs.soda.io/soda/data-contracts-checks.html).

 ### TSC